-A living will is like a durable power of attorney but living wills do not create a patient advocate.
-Living wills only talk about what your decisions for health care are.
+A living will is like a durable power of attorney but a living will does not create a patient advocate.
+A living will only talk about what your decisions for health care are.

 A living will only works during an end-of-life illness or during permanent unconsciousness.
 A durable power of attorney for health care can work even if you are only temporarily unable to make your own health care decisions.